home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 ## One API endpoint per device

-If your one API endpoint is mapping to multiple entities, please see the previous section.
-Even if there are many endpoints, it's best to use a coordinator per endpoint to manage this data.
+Some APIs will offer an endpoint per device.
+It sometimes won't be possible to map a device from your API to a single entity.
+If you create multiple entities from a single API device endpoint, please see the preivous section.

-If you can map exactly one endpoint to a single device, you can fetch the data for this entity inside the `update()`/`async_update()` methods.
+If you can map exactly one device endpoint to a single entity, you can fetch the data for this entity inside the `update()`/`async_update()` methods.
 Make sure polling is set to `True` and Home Assistant will call this method regularly.

 If your entities need to fetch data before being written to Home Assistant for the first time, pass `True` to the `add_entities` method: `add_entities([MyEntity()], True)`.

 You can control the polling interval for your integration by defining a `SCAN_INTERVAL` constant in your platform.
+Careful with setting this too low.
+It will take up resources in Home Assistant, can overwelm the device hosting the API or can get you blocked from cloud APIs.

 ```python
 from datetime import timedelta